ramp-eu/Central_Sensing_and_Perception/doc/docs/user/interfaces.md

+The following sections describe how other modules needs to be connected to the SP module.
+First, the workflow is listed with the repeated image from [Home](../index.md) describing it.
+Then, each section is dedicated to the computer running the module to which SP is connected.

 # Workflow
 * Local SP is on every AGV next to RAN
 * Central SP is on the OPIL server